tipishev/git_workshop/README.md

 * `--global` just for you (`/home/%username%/.gitconfig`)
 * `--local` just for project (`.../project/.git/config`)

-In real life, however, only the `--global` and `--local` configurationes are useful.
+In real life, however, only the `--global` and `--local` configurations are useful.

 ### Aliases